-PLEASE DETAC H PROXY CAR RD [x] PLEASE MARK YOUR VOTES AS INDICATED IN THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSALS 1 AND 2 AND "AGAINST" SHAREH THIS EXAMPLE PROPOSAL 3.
-SHARES WILL BE SO VOTED UNLESS OTHERWISE INDICATED. ₹ FOR AGAINST ABSTAIN FOR Proposals 1 and 2.
-To elect three (3) members to the Board of Directors of the Company to terms expiring in 2006.
-Young LLP as e appointment of Ernst & Dave & Buster's auditors for fiscal year [] [] [] The Board of Directors recommends a vote AGAINST Shareholder Proposal 3.
-FOR WITHHOLD AUTHORITY Proposal on Sale of the FOR AGAINST ABSTAIN ALL NOMINEES FOR ALL EXCEPTIONS p.
-18 of the Proxy Statement [] [] [] Nomi nees: James W. Corle Peter A. Edisc Patricia P. Pr on [] [] [] (INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, MARK THE 'EXCEPTIONS' BOX AND WRITE THAT NOMINEE'S NAME IN THE SPACE PROVIDED BELOW.)
-EXCEPTIONS: CHANGE OF ADDRESS MARK HERE [] Please sign exactly as your name appears hereon.
-When signing in a representative capacity, please give full title.
-Date: , 2003 Signature
+PLEASE DETACH PROXY CARD YOUR INDI THE BOARD OF DII PROPOSAL 3.
+SHAI IND 2 AND "AGAINST" SHAREH ED.
+R AGAINST ABSTAIN The Board of Directors recommends a vote FOR Proposals 1 and 2.
+To ratify the appointment of Ernst & Young LLP as Dave & Buster's independent auditors for fiscal year 2003. [] [] [] To elect three (3) members to the Board of Directors of the Company to terms expiring in 2006.
+WITHHOLD The Board of Directors recommends a vote AGAINST Shareholder Proposal 3.
+FOR AGAINST ABSTAIN FOR ALL NOMINEES AUTHORITY FOR ALL NOMINEES EXCEPTIONS al on Sale of the of the Proxy Statement) [] [] [] Nominees: : James W. Corley Peter A. Edison Patricia P. Pric [] [] [] aut oth horized to cons er business as ion, the proxies are nsider and vote upon such s may be properly come before ny adjournment thereof.
+(INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, MARK THE 'EXCEPTIONS' BOX AND WRITE THAT NOMINEE'S NAME IN THE SPACE PROVIDED BELOW.)
+E OF ADDRESS MARK HERE [- EXCEPTIONS: Please sign exactly as your name appears hereor When signing in a representative capacity, plea give full title.
+Date: , 2003